wri/environmental-conflict-tracker/README.md

 ## Data - Inputs

-1. Identifying all news data in a given country that contains a conflict event from [GDELT](https://www.gdeltproject.org/)
+1. Identify all news data in a given country that contains a conflict event from [GDELT](https://www.gdeltproject.org/)
-2. Keyword extraction of candidate articles from titles of news articles based on regular expression matches to a curated dictionary
+2. Extract candidate articles from titles of news articles based on regular expression matches to a curated dictionary
-3. Scraping of full news media text for candidate articles with `NewsPlease`
+3. Scrape full news media text for candidate articles with `NewsPlease`
 4. Coreference resolution and standard text preprocessing, such as stop word removal and lemmatization

 The data is stored as a JSON like so: